-Mate® CleanBend™ Forming Technology
+Mate CleanBend Forming Technology

-Mate Precision Technologies CleanBend™ forming technology is designed to enable high quality sheet metal forming using rotating supports.
+Mate Precision Technologies CleanBend™ forming technology is designed to enable high-quality sheet metal forming using rotating supports.
 The process mimics a folding operation.
 The result is a clean bend with minimal to no marking of the sheet metal.

-Primary Uses and Applications:
+Primary Uses and Applications of CleanBend

 • Bending a short flange